yemikudaisi/frappeviz/README.md

 ### Arguments
 - frappe folder path
-- --output - output folder
+- --output : output folder

-The output files will be equivalent to the total amount of modules that contains doctype (i.e the UML for each module in the app is generated in a separate file that shares the same name as the module name)
+The UML for each module in the app is generated in separate files (PlantUML text and .png images) that shares the same name as the app's respective modules.

 ## TODO
 - [x] Add support for output folder argument